-Every client makes decisions differently and every projects evolves in a unique fashion.
-However, the big steps are always the same.
+Every client makes decisions differently and every project evolves in a unique fashion.
+However for the design of a home, the big steps are always the same.
 The initial meeting is a conversation to establish the goals, scope, and budget.
-The completion of this meeting usually leaves the Architect with a really good idea of the direction the project is going.
+The completion of this meeting usually leaves the architect with a really good idea of the direction the project is going.
 In the case of this particular project, these initial bubble diagrams and resulting sketch is very similar to the end project almost a year later.

-The next phase is where time is spent, figuring out the details.
-For instance, how does one room relate to anther, what furniture goes there, who will use that room and for what purpose?
+The next phase is where time is spent figuring out the details.
+For instance, how does one room relate to another, what furniture goes where, who will use that room and for what purpose?
 The process of design is as much figuring out the right questions as it is providing aesthetic solutions.

 The design process will include many conversations about materials, costs, aesthetics, and durability.